AF-1/sobras/lms-on-macos/README.md

 LMS on my mac
 ====
 My (headless) Mac mini runs the latest macOS 10.15.
-So while I can't know if anything I'll describe below works with later OS versions or on M1 machines I guess that some or most of it will work.
+So I don't know if anything I'll describe below works with later OS versions or on M1 machines but I guess that some or most of it will.
 <br><br><br>